chankhaishen2/Grocery-Big-Data-Analysis-and-Clustering/README.md

 # Grocery-Big-Data-Analysis-and-Clustering
 The is part of the coursework for 5011CEM Big Data Programming Project.
+This project used data collected and pre-processed by Aiello, L.M., Schifanella, R., Quercia, D., & Del Prete, L. (2020).
+The source of dataset is from https://doi.org/10.6084/m9.figshare.c.4769354.v2.
+The research paper related to the dataset can be found at https://www.nature.com/articles/s41597-020-0397-7.